oceanicsdotio/oceanics.io/README.md

-The runtime supports parallelism, and the web service can scale out to meet high throughput or high availability requirements.
-Deployment is with `docker-compose` or Kubernetes.
-Data are placed in cloud object storage.
-The default implementation uses `minio` as a client to make requests to the `oceanics.io` data lake hosted through DigitalOcean.
-It will also work with GCP and AWS.
+Data are persisted in cloud object storage.
+The default implementation uses `minio` as a client to make requests to an `oceanics.io` data lake.

-Deploy locally with `docker-compose up -d`.
+A development environment can be deployed locally with `docker-compose up -d`.

-### Kubernetes (DigitalOcean)
+### Kubernetes on DigitalOcean

 Create a new personal access token then authorize your environment using `doctl auth init`.